Learn WIP with Joy – File Protection Deep Dive – Part 3

 • you will not see the CurrentKeys reg_key under HKEY_CURRENT_USER\Software\Microsoft\Windows NT\CurrentVersion\EFS\ and instead will have only entries for EDPCredentials

-• you will not get any output if you run the command cipher /y to view the EFS cert thumbprint that EFS is currently using.
+• If you run the command cypher/y to view the EFS cert thumbprint that EFS is currently using, you will not get any output.

-Let’s consider a WIP-enabled system, where you have files manually encrypted via EFS as well.
+Let’s consider a WIP-enabled system where you also have files manually encrypted via EFS.
 Below, you can see I have two files

 • one is WIP protected, and